cshum/imagor/docs/docs/commercial-support.md

 # Commercial Support

+I help teams design, extend, and operate high-performance image processing systems with imagor, libvips, Go, and C.

-If your team is adopting imagor or running it in production and needs help with architecture, custom imagor components, multi-tenant setups, migration, or performance tuning, commercial support and consulting are available.
+Support is available for teams adopting imagor or running it in production, including custom components, multi-tenant deployments, migration, and performance tuning.

 Typical engagements include: